Modeling spatial tail dependence with Cauchy convolution processes: Modeling

-{Simulations from the associated limiting extreme-value process $Z_{\rm EV}(\ss)$ are also quite straightforward.
-Given that the kernel function $k(\ss,\ss^*)$ is bounded, simulating moving maximum max-stable random fields can be performed exactly by exploiting the stochastic representation~\eqref{eq:movingmaximum}, simulating the Poisson points $\{\xi_i\}$ in decreasing order and setting an appropriate stopping rule; see \citet{Schlather:2002}.
+{Simulation from the associated limiting extreme-value process $Z_{\rm EV}(\ss)$ is also quite straightforward.
+Given that the kernel function $k(\ss,\ss^*)$ is bounded, simulating moving maximum max-stable random fields can be performed exactly by exploiting the stochastic representation~\eqref{eq:movingmaximum} ; see \citet{Schlather:2002}.
 If the kernel is compactly supported with range $r>0$, then the study region should be expanded on all sides by $r$ units, and if it has support over $\mathbb R^2$, then the study region should be expanded sufficiently to ensure that the contributions of ``distant'' points in \eqref{eq:movingmaximum} become negligible.
-Alternatively, fast approximate simulations are also possible; we provide more details in the Supplementary Material.}
+Alternatively, fast approximate simulations are also possible; see the Appendix for more details.}